 Research by the Economic & Social Research Council (ESRC) shows that the demand for Social Science Masters students with quantitative research skills far outstrips supply.
 This degree programme course has strong emphasis in this area, but the optional modules allow you to tailor the course to your personal career ambitions.

-Previous students have gone on to work for local authority planning departments, the General Registrars Office Scotland (census office), GIS analysts for Tayside Police, ONS social analysis unit, and also as research assistants within the University sector.
+Previous students have gone on to work for local authority planning departments, the General Registrars Office Scotland (census office), ONS social analysis unit, and also as research assistants within the University sector.

-You should have, or expect to have, a first degree in geography or a cognate social science such as economics, planning, sociology or social work.
-Students are expected to have already achieved a good second class honours degree, or an equivalent standard where students have studied abroad
+You should have, or expect to have, a first degree.
+Students are expected to have already achieved a good second class honours degree, or an equivalent standard where students have studied abroad.

 English Language Requirement